 You’ve learned to write great narratives by working your way through the writing process.
 But on a writing test, you have only a limited amount of time to respond to a narrative prompt.

 That’s okay.
 You can use a brief version of the writing process.
-You analyze the prompt, come up with a topic, create a focus, jot down details, and start writing.
+You analyze the prompt, come up with a topic, create a focus, jot details on scrap paper, and start writing.
 When the draft is done, you quickly revise and edit your work.

 This chapter will help you do your best writing in response to a narrative prompt.

 Writing a Narrative Response

 When you are taking an important test, you may be asked to create a piece of narrative writing in a short period of time.
 The task begins with a narrative writing prompt.
 Make sure you analyze it closely before you plan your writing.